 2. Mommy and me classes

-Mommy and Me classes provide time for socialization and a way for baby to learn new skills.
+Mommy and Me classes provide time for socialization and a way for babies to learn new skills.
 You can find a lot of classes based on your interests like yoga, art, music or swimming.

 3. Visit the library